Contact Us

 Frequently Asked Questions (FAQs)

-Jenny's developmental, play-based, and relationship-focused approach allows the child to develop as closely as possible to any other neurotypical child while still receiving enough support to feel successful.
+Jenny's play-based, developmental approach allows the child to develop as closely as possible to any other neurotypical child while still receiving enough support to feel successful.
 By respecting the child's interests & preferences it allows her to build rapport with them.
 By creating a fun, safe, and supportive environment, Jenny provides an opportunity to try new things and to practice difficult things that they might otherwise avoid.
 During these interactions, she uses therapeutic techniques to challenge the child and promote their development.
 One example of this is called playful obstruction, which can involve her pretending not to know how to do something or knocking something down "by accident".
 These techniques encourage the child to communicate, it provides them with a challenge to overcome, and it promotes thinking, problem solving & persistence.

 Neurodiversity refers to the idea that neurological differences reflect normal variations in brain development.
 Conditions often associated with neurodivergence include, but are not limited to: ADHD, Autism, Anxiety, OCD, Learning Disabilities & Down Syndrome.
 The neurodiversity paradigm suggests that these differences should be respected, understood, and supported, rather than pathologized or viewed as disordered.
 This is a shift from the traditional medical model of disability where historically treatment approaches that were aimed at making people appear & behave more "neurotypical".